 A dependable Greek goalkeeper whose quick reflexes and steady presence earned him a long international career and cult status at OFI Crete.

-Michalis Sifakis built a career on reliability and sharp reactions, becoming a fixture in Greek football for over fifteen years.
-He emerged from the youth system of OFI Crete, the club where he would spend the bulk of his career and become a fan favorite, known for his penalty-saving prowess.
-His consistent performances in the Super League earned him a call-up to the Greek national team, where he served as a dependable understudy to first-choice keeper Antonios Nikopolidis.
-Sifakis was part of the squad for major tournaments, including the 2010 FIFA World Cup, embodying the resilient spirit of Greek football during its most successful period.
-While his club journey later took him to several teams abroad, he remains most closely associated with the Cretan club where his professional story began.
+Michalis Sifakis emerged from OFI Crete's youth system to become a fixture in Greek football for over fifteen years.
+Born in 1984, he built a reputation on reliability and sharp reactions, particularly his penalty-saving prowess.
+His Super League performances earned a call-up to the Greek national team, where he served as understudy to Antonios Nikopolidis.
+Sifakis was part of the squad for the 2010 FIFA World Cup.
+Though his club journey later took him abroad, he remains most closely associated with the Cretan club where his professional story began.

 1981–1996